 Bill Weber, Professor of History Emeritus, California State University, Long Beach

-I decided to do my doctoral work in musicology at the University of Illinois partially in hopes of studying with Nicholas Temperley.
+I decided to do my doctoral work in musicology at the University of Illinois partially in hopes of studying with Nicholas Temperley windows 10 operating system.
 Although he was a Professor Emeritus at that time and under no obligation to mentor me, he graciously led an independent study course at my request, got me involved with his Hymn Tune Index project, and served on my dissertation committee.
 This is to say nothing of countless other occasions when he provided advice and encouragement.
 He was always kind yet very honest, which is exactly what I needed.
 At one point he confided that he went to such lengths for me because he believed in my future.
 I simply cannot express how much this meant, nor adequately account for his continued influence in my career.
 Nobody acquainted with his writings needs to hear how colossally gifted he was as a scholar, but those of us who knew him personally know that he was much more even than that.

 Ryan Ross, Associate Professor of Music, Mississippi State University